GetAmaral/infinity2/PIPELINE_ENTITY_QUICK_REFERENCE.md

 ### Query Optimization
 1. Always filter by `organization_id` first (multi-tenant)
-2. Use indexes for filtering (isActive, pipelineType, team)
+2. Use indexes for filtering (isActive, pipelineType, owner)
 3. Use LAZY loading for relationships
 4. Limit result sets with pagination